Steve Coogan

-Stephen John Coogan (/ˈkuːgən/; born 14 October 1965) is an English actor, comedian, producer, and screenwriter.
-He is most known for creating original characters such as Alan Partridge, a socially inept and politically incorrect media personality, which he developed while working with Armando Iannucci on On the Hour and The Day Today.
-Partridge has featured in several television series and the 2013 film Alan Partridge: Alpha Papa.
-In 1999, he co-founded the production company Baby Cow Productions with Henry Normal.
+Stephen John Coogan (/ˈkuːgən/; born 14 October 1965) is an English actor, comedian, screenwriter and producer.
+His accolades include six BAFTA Awards and three British Comedy Awards, and nominations for two Academy Awards and a Golden Globe Award.
+He is best known for his character Alan Partridge, a socially inept and politically incorrect media personality, which he developed while working with Armando Iannucci and Chris Morris on On the Hour (1991–1992) and The Day Today (1994).
+Partridge has featured in several television series, such as I'm Alan Partridge (1997–2002), and the film Alan Partridge: Alpha Papa (2013).